everton1984/windowsperf_temp/ETW.md

 > %windir%\System32\wevtutil.exe /resourceFilePath:%USERPROFILE%\Workspace\3.8.0\wperf.exe /messageFilePath:%USERPROFILE%\Workspace\3.8.0\wperf.exe im .\wperf-etw-manifest.xml
 ```

-You may see below warning.
+You may see the warning below.
 To (optionally) solve this you need to add the `NT SERVICE\EventLog` user to the access list of `wperf.exe` before installing.
 ```
 **** Warning: Publisher WindowsPerf App resources could not be found or are not accessible to the EventLog service account (NT SERVICE\EventLog).